Canada national cricket team

-The Canada national cricket team represents Canada in international cricket.
-The team is administered by Cricket Canada, which became an Associate Member of the International Cricket Council (ICC) in 1968.
+The Canada men's national cricket team represents Canada in international cricket.
+The team is administered by Cricket Canada, which became an associate member of the International Cricket Council (ICC) in 1968.

-With the United States, Canada was one of the two participants in the first ever international cricket match, played in New York City in 1844.
+With the United States, Canada was one of the two participants in the first ever international cricket match (between two national teams) played in New York City in 1844.
 The annual Canada–U.S. fixture is now known as the Auty Cup.
 Canada's first international match against a team other than the U.S. came in 1932, when Australia toured.
 As with the ICC associate members, the team's first major international tournament was the 1979 ICC Trophy in England, where they qualified for the 1979 World Cup after placing second to Sri Lanka.
 After that, Canada did not make another World Cup until 2003, although they remained one of the leading associate teams.
-From 2006 to 2013, Canada had both One Day International (ODI) and Twenty20 International status, making appearances at the 2007 and 2011 World Cups.
-However, since the introduction of the new World Cricket League divisional structure, the team has been less successful – they placed amongst the bottom teams at the 2014 World Cup Qualifier and the 2015 WCL Division Two tournaments, and were consequently relegated to the 2017 Division Three event.
+From 2006 to 2013, Canada had both One Day International (ODI) and Twenty20 International status, competing in the 2007 and 2011 World Cups.
+However, since the introduction of the new World Cricket League divisional structure, the team has been less successful – they were placed amongst the bottom teams at the 2014 World Cup Qualifier and the 2015 WCL Division Two tournaments, and were consequently relegated to the 2017 Division Three event.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Canada and other ICC members since 1 January 2019 have been full T20I matches.
+Therefore, all Twenty20 matches played between Canada and other ICC members since 1 January 2019 have had the T20I status.
+Canada regained ODI status by finishing above PNG in 2023 Cricket World Cup Qualifier Play-off, and will play the 2024–2026 Cricket World Cup League 2.

 History

 Early days

 It is generally thought that cricket was introduced to Canada by British soldiers after the Battle of the Plains of Abraham in 1759, although the earliest confirmed reference to cricket is of matches played on Saint Helen's Island, Quebec in 1785 on what later became the site of Expo 67.

 The roots of modern Canadian cricket though come from the regions of Upper Canada, in particular Toronto, then known as York.
 During the early years of the nineteenth century, a schoolmaster by the name of George Anthony Barber encouraged the game there, and founded the Toronto Cricket Club in 1827.
 Barber instigated a game played between the Toronto Cricket Club and the cricket team of Upper Canada College in 1836, a game won by the college team.
 This game has been played annually ever since.
-As already mentioned, Canada played its first international against the USA in 1844 in New York at St George's Cricket Club, now the site of the New York University Medical Center.
+As already mentioned, Canada played its first international against the U.S. in 1844 in New York at St George's Cricket Club, now the site of the New York University Medical Center.